Thread Pitch Identifier Skip to main content

 Cross-References UNC, UNF, Metric, NPT, BSP, and ACME Thread Standards with Confidence Scoring and Tap Drill Sizes

 Free thread identification tool for machinists, mechanics, and maintenance techs.
 Measure an unknown bolt, stud, or tapped hole with a caliper and enter the major diameter and thread pitch (or TPI).
-The identifier cross-references your measurements against UNC, UNF, Metric ISO, NPT, BSP, and ACME thread databases to find the best match.
-Results include a confidence score, full thread designation, tap drill size, minor diameter, pitch diameter, and class of fit information.
-Handles both external (bolt) and internal (nut/tapped hole) measurements.
+The identifier screens your measurements against a local database of commonly published UNC, UNF, Metric ISO, NPT, BSP, and ACME nominal sizes to suggest candidate matches.
+Results include a measurement-proximity confidence score, thread designation, thread form, and a commonly published tap drill prompt.
+Matching is on major diameter and pitch only; verify with thread gauges before relying on an identification.

 Pro Tip: The fastest way to ID a mystery bolt in the field: measure the major diameter with a caliper and count threads per inch with a thread pitch gauge.
 If the major diameter is a clean metric number (6mm, 8mm, 10mm, 12mm), it's almost certainly metric.
 If it's a fraction (0.250", 0.375", 0.500"), it's probably UNC or UNF.
 NPT threads have a taper - if the diameter changes along the length, you're looking at a pipe thread.
 When in doubt, try screwing on a known nut and see if it catches cleanly.